When Is Surgery Right for Rheumatoid Arthritis?

 You should talk with your rheumatologist and an orthopedic surgeon to find out if it would help you and what results are likely.
 Surgery can ease pain and allow you to get around much better, but it will rarely be a perfect fix.
 You want to have realistic expectations from the start.

 Because any surgery is serious and can have complications, it's best to try other treatments first.
 If you wait too long, though, surgery can be less successful.
 Your rheumatologist and orthopedic surgeon can let you know when you’re ready for it.

 What Is Total Joint Replacement?

-If you have a stiff, painful knee that prevents you from performing even the simplest of activities and other treatments are no longer working, you may want to ask your doctor about knee replacement surgery.
+If you have a stiff, painful knee that prevents you from doing even simple things and other treatments don’t work anymore, you may want to ask your doctor about knee replacement surgery.

 “Minimally invasive” surgery for the knee joint uses a much smaller cut -- 3 to 5 inches -- vs. the standard approach, which typically requires a cut that’s 8 to 12 inches.
 With a smaller cut, your recovery time should be shorter.
 Plus, you may move better because you have less scar tissue from the operation.